replicatedhq/docs/docs/distributing-an-application/add-nodes.md

 title = "Add Nodes"
-description = "When a Replicated-orchestrated application is configured with a clustering strategy, additional nodes can be installed on remote instances to take part in the cluster." weight = "307" categories = [ "Distributing" ]
+description = "When a Replicated-orchestrated application is configured with a clustering strategy, additional nodes can be installed on remote instances to take part in the cluster." weight = "307" categories = [ "distributing" ]

 [menu.main]
 Name       = "Add Nodes"
 identifier = "add-nodes"
 parent     = "/distributing-an-application"
-url        = "/docs/distributing-an-application/add-nodes"
+url        = "/distributing-an-application/add-nodes"
 +++

 The instructions to add additional nodes are different depending the running scheduler.